Back

 Empathy Map — "The Solo Pro"

-After synthesizing 12 interviews and 3 shadowing sessions, four critical pain points emerged:
+Synthesizing 12 interviews and 3 shadowing sessions revealed four critical patterns:

 Response / Lack of Response